 How long does scalp cooling take during treatment?

-Scalp cooling will add time before and after each of your chemotherapy treatments.
-How long you need to cool before and after your treatment depends on the type of cooling cap you’re using and your chemotherapy.
+Scalp cooling will add time before and after each of your chemo treatments.
+How long you need to cool before and after your treatment depends on the type of cooling cap you’re using and your chemo.
 It can range from 20 minutes to 2 hours.
 If you’re using frozen caps, you can go back home with your cold cap on to finish your cooling.

-Once you finish each chemotherapy treatment, you may be asked to finish your cooling in a separate area outside the chemotherapy infusion unit so that other patients can get treatment during the day.
+Once you finish each chemo treatment, we may ask you to finish your cooling in a separate area outside the chemo infusion unit.
+This is so other patients can get treatment during the day.

-Your healthcare team will answer your questions about how long cooling will take after treatments.
+Your care team will answer your questions about how long cooling will take after treatments.

 How much does scalp cooling cost?

 There’s some financial support available for scalp cooling from an organization called “Hair to Stay.”
-For more information, visit their website at www.hairtostay.org.
+Visit their website (www.hairtostay.org) to learn more.

-Here are suggestions on how to care for your hair and head while you’re getting treatment.
-For more information, read our resource Hair Loss and Your Cancer Treatment.
+Here are suggestions for how to care for your hair and head while you’re getting treatment.
+To learn more, read Hair Loss and Your Cancer Treatment.

-- Wash and condition your hair every 2 to 4 days with a fragrance-free shampoo and a cream rinse or hair conditioner.
+- Wash and condition your hair every 2 to 4 days.
+Use a fragrance-free shampoo and a cream rinse or hair conditioner.

 - Always rinse your hair well and pat it dry with a soft towel.